vmeezo/theforage-ea-vaxman/README.md

 The only other changes were:
 The player icon is also now Pac-man instead of the troll face, and the music was replaced with a CC0 licensed title.

+### To Run:
+Make sure you have python and pygame installed on your system, checked with 3.10 Change Directory to your folder you've placed everything and run "python pacman.py"

 ### Original Readme notes from hbokmann are below

 ### Pacman in Python with PyGame